iminator25/iminator25.github.io/index.md

 ![UNO logo](./UNO_Logo.svg)

 #### Rectanglo - Furniture
 I connected with an Austin local furniture start up to start creating custom, unique furniture with the capability to last a lifetime.
-I was initially contracted as helper to build the furniture using a CNC, Now I am helping the owner upgrade the CNC's electronics to increase machine output and percision.
+I was initially contracted as helper to build the furniture using a CNC.
+I worked with the owner to upgrade the hardware and software components of the CNC to increase output by 400%.

+This upgrade will allow our machine to create parts precise to a thousandth of a milimeter.
+The increase percision and speed increase revenue for the startup.
 ![CNC electronics](assets/images/cnc.jpg)